-Expanding into 14 Beacon allows us to maintain and enjoy the historic library we love while building a vision of the future BA we want to create.
+The expansion into 14 Beacon allows us to maintain and enjoy the historic library we love while building a vision of the future Athenaeum we want to create.

-Our physical expansion will allow us to continue growing in relevance and meaning to the community and make the most of the momentum we’ve been building.
+The space expansion allows us to continue growing in relevance and meaning to the community and make the most of the momentum we’ve been building.
 Leveraging the expanded array of our collection spaces, meeting rooms, events, and venue rental possibilities, we can broaden our revenue streams.
 Author readings, book and publishing receptions, parties and weddings, and community events are just a few potential avenues.

-The Lobby: The BA’s lobby will be an approachable, inviting space.
-The entrance will be streamlined and the coat racks and lockers will move to their own space.
-Fresh light fixtures will brighten the space and a new all-glass lift will enhance accessibility.
+The Lobby: The entrance is streamlined and the coat racks and lockers have their own space.
+Fresh light fixtures brighten the space.
+A new all-glass lift enhances accessibility.

-The Front Desk: The Front Desk will be pushed back to create an open and welcoming space.
-More natural light will flood into our entry rooms, creating a warmer feeling of welcome and inclusion.
+The Front Desk: The Front Desk is pushed back to create an open and welcoming space.
+More natural light floods into our entry rooms, creating a warmer feeling of welcome and inclusion.

-The Children’s Library: This will be redesigned to focus on our youngest readers under six.
-A dedicated children’s librarian will emphasize the joys of literature and learning.
-Features like crawl spaces, sitting areas and mobile bookshelves will increase flexibility and make the space more comfortable.
+The Children’s Library: The Children’s Library was redesigned to focus on our youngest readers under six.
+Crawl spaces, sitting areas and mobile bookshelves increase flexibility and make the space more comfortable.

-The Bayard Henry Long Room: Improved technology and acoustics for presentations and other programming will make lectures and other gatherings more accessible, inclusive, and fun.
-Author talks and lectures on literary gems will now sing with acoustic clarity and visual upgrades—both for in-person viewers and those at home.
+The Bayard Henry Long Room, floor 1: Improved technology and acoustics for presentations and other programming make lectures and other gatherings more accessible, inclusive, and fun.
+Author talks and lectures on literary gems have acoustic clarity and visual upgrades—both for in-person viewers and those at home.

-The Leventhal Room: With its huge windows overlooking the Granary Burying Ground, the Leventhal Room will be an inviting lounge space to read a book and soak up the collections in new display cases.
-We will open this to visitors as well as BA members.
-The furnishings will be entirely new, with a focus on comfort and style to read, talk, and eat.
+The Leventhal Room, floor 1: With its huge windows overlooking the Granary Burying Ground, the Leventhal Room is an inviting lounge space to read a book and soak up the collections in new display cases.
+This room is open to visitors as well as members.
+The new furnishings focus on comfort and style to read, talk, and eat.
 The room can be reconfigured as an event space with seating capacity for 110.

-Norma Jean Calderwood Gallery: This space will have a more functional layout than the current gallery and additional square footage.
-Its modularity will allow the Curatorial team to feature various special collections and exhibitions uniquely every time.
+Norma Jean Calderwood Gallery, floor 1: Our new gallery has more space and functional layout.
+Its modularity allows the Curatorial team to feature various special collections and exhibitions uniquely every time.
 Other additions include dedicated storage space and flexible ceiling lighting.

-Study Center: On the second floor, the current Print Room will be thoughtfully reconfigured to increase and enhance engagement with our collections.
-The study room will allow academic research cohorts, school field trips, and special docent tours to experience our collections up close.
+Study Center, floor 2: A new study room allows academic research cohorts, school field trips, and special docent tours to experience our collections up close.
 Dante Alighieri’s verse, for example, won’t seem so abstract, and cartes de visite from the Harriet Hayden albums will convey their full meaning and power when visitors engage with them in person.

-Members Living Rooms: The Members’ Living Rooms are designed for cozy comfort with an inviting and intimate feel.
-Connect, read, and relax while enjoying spectacular city views, a water-vapor fireplace, recessed lighting, and comfortable and elegant furniture.
-The space will offer an upgraded pantry and four dedicated phone booths for members.
-In short: a retreat within a retreat, where members can sink into their BA experience and feel truly at home.
+Members Living Rooms, floor 4: The Members’ Living Rooms are designed for cozy comfort with an inviting and intimate feel.
+Connect, read, and relax while enjoying spectacular views, a water-vapor fireplace, recessed lighting, and comfortable and elegant furniture.
+The space offers a pantry and four dedicated phone booths for members.
+In short: a retreat within a retreat, where members can sink into their Athenaeum experience and feel truly at home.